markjmeyer/CGHSS/README.md

 # CGHSS
 Code for my work with the Georgetown Center for Global Health Science and Security.
-Different folders correspond to different manuscripts.
+Each folder corresponds to different manuscripts according the descriptions below.

 # AHS